 As a small business pottery owner operating out of my home, I quickly realized that space was an issue.
 My kitchen and dining room tables were overflowing with pottery pieces, so I needed a better way to organize and store my work.
-I decided to renovate my guest closet into storage space with wooden shelving.
-In this blog, I’ll walk you through easy steps to create budget-friendly shelves with little experience, perfect for beginners like me.
+That’s when I decided to renovate my guest closet into storage space by building wooden shelves.
+In this blog, I’ll walk you through how to build closet shelves step-by-step.
+These budget-friendly shelves are simple to create and perfect for beginners like me with little experience.

 Here are the materials that I used